John Fleming (Louisiana politician): The Abortion Non-Discrimination Act (ANDA)

-By federal law, federal funding is required to be withheld from states who do not enforce the Weldon Amendment that prevents discrimination against healthcare providers if they refuse to provide abortion services.
-In 2014, California began enforcing a 1975 state law requiring all insurance companies to charge and cover all subscribers for abortion services, even if they object based on religious or conscience beliefs.
-Fleming and other Republicans accused President Obama of failing to enforce the Weldon Amendment.
-Fleming introduced legislation to provide health insurance subscribers a choice to purchase plans that do not cover abortions.
+Under the federal Weldon Amendment, federal funding can be withheld from government entities that discriminate against healthcare providers who refuse to provide or cover abortion services.
+In 2014, California began enforcing a 1975 state law requiring health insurance plans to include abortion coverage.
+Representative Fleming and other Republicans argued this violated federal law and accused the Obama administration of failing to enforce the Weldon Amendment.
+In response, Fleming introduced legislation allowing subscribers to purchase health insurance plans that exclude abortion coverage.

 Seniors' Tax Simplification Act of 2015

 With each congressional session, Fleming introduced this bill designed to improve convenience and lower tax-filing costs to seniors.
 Though a senior's income may be limited to only Social Security benefits, the IRS requires all senior citizens to use the long form 1040 to file taxes.
-This act was designed to reduce the senior taxpayer filing to one simple page saving time, complexity and cost.
+This act was designed to reduce the tax filing for seniors to one simple page, saving time, complexity, and cost.